-Choose one of the five topics below and submit a written response in about 250 words.
+For the first Villanova-specific essay, we hope to gain a deeper understanding of your thoughts, experiences, and opinions.
+Choose one of the four topics below and submit a written response in about 250 words.

 St. Augustine states that well-being is “not concerned with myself alone, but with my neighbor’s good as well.”
 How have you advocated for equity and justice in your communities?